KmPentikainen/Python/README.md

 Tracker.py

-Program to track your finance with tkinter and MySQL
+Program to track your finance with tkinter